Food Act 2014

 - Compliance orders that can be issued by a District Court to compel business operators to take certain actions.

-- Significant increases in penalties for the most serious food safety offences.
+- Significant penalties for the most serious food safety offences.

 Usually, minor issues can be dealt with by food safety officers providing suitable advice.
 If more serious issues are found a graduated response is taken.
 Officers may issue directions, infringement notices, or for particularly serious offences initiate a prosecution.
 More information about infringement offences (instant fines) is in the Food Regulations 2015.